CurioWire

 Quick Summary

-• What: The European Union allows chocolate to contain up to 5% non-cocoa vegetable fats, impacting its taste and texture.
+• What: EU rules allow chocolate to contain up to 5% of certain non-cocoa vegetable fats and still be labeled as chocolate.

 • Where: European Union